 Tungsten Prep tutor Oliver Broadrick is a Division I rower and Computer Science major at George Washington University.
-He applies his experiences as an athlete, nature lover and scientist to helping students find balance and perspective amid their own busy schedules and inspires them to push past their preconceived limits toward an enjoyment of math and science.
+He applies his experiences as an athlete, nature lover, and scientist to help students find balance and perspective amid their own busy schedules and inspires them to push past their preconceived limits toward enjoyment of math and science.

 You had a unique path to becoming a Division I athlete.
 Tell us about it?

 My high school didn’t have an established rowing program.
 There was no tried-and-true pathway to college recruitment.
 But I loved rowing and knew I wanted to continue in college.
 I wasn’t a recruited athlete, so I decided to be proactive.
 I did my research and sent cold emails to lots of college rowing coaches, introducing myself, sharing my rowing times, and asking if I could pay them a visit.
 Many ignored me, but a few were very gracious.
 The GW coach seemed invested in me, even though I wasn’t a top recruit, because I stayed overnight with a rower, attended a practice, and built up goodwill and credibility.
 When I arrived on campus that September, I walked on and earned a spot on the varsity team.
 It was a risk, but I share that story with my students.
 There are always people who want to help you if you are persistent, passionate, and willing to contribute.

 College athletes are usually busy.
 Tell us about a normal day.